Making Teen Dating Safer For Kids

 Medically reviewed by Elizabeth Erban, LMFT, IMH-E

 In today's world, there are various ways in which teens can meet each other, from school to parties to online chat forums to dating apps.
-While this diversity of options is beneficial because it allows teenagers to easily widen their social circles and meet new friends, it's also important to be aware of the potential dangers and downsides of meeting people online instead of "real life."
+While this diversity of options is beneficial because it allows teenagers to easily widen their social circles and meet new friends, it's also important to be aware of the potential dangers and downsides of meeting people online via social media instead of in person or "real life."

-Teenagers are still growing and may still be naïve.
+Teenagers are still growing and may still be naïve about things like dating safety.
 They might not realize that the people they are meeting may be a bad influence at best or, at worst, dangerous.
 Parents can help make teen dating safer for their kids by teaching them about healthy relationships and to be cautious of the people they befriend.
 You and your teen can take every precaution to ensure they stay safe online.

 Getty/AnnaStills